wcomnisky/openai-telegram/README.md

 - Generate LaTeX figure using TikZ
 - Write music using the ABC notation
   - Let the bot synthesize the music and send it as a voice message
+- Write a post on Twitter and Reddit, starting with "Hello world!"
+  - Write a reply under an Elon Musk's tweet

 ### Plugins